 Work has definitely been an area of challenge for me.
 On one hand things have been going quite well.
 My organisation has been awarded a grant for a new over-locker machine to assist with our Sewing IGA and training, good timing considering our other machine has just about given up.
 We have nearly secured funding for an advocacy project to lobby for improved maintenance of sporting grounds in Livingstone (in support of the link between sport and HIV prevalence amongst youth).
 And we had a big win with a partnership being announced between ourselves and a USAID funded capacity building organisation here in Zambia.
 The new partnership will provide assistance in some much needed areas of the organisation and hopefully open the doors to other funding sources.
 All good right?!
 Not really.

-Sewing room used for training local women and producing curios to
+Sewing room used for training local women and producing curios to sell to the local tourist market |

 More and more I am starting question the sustainability of the work I am doing here.
 Unfortunately I don’t think that VSO Zambia has explained the meaning of the title “Advisor” to its partners and so I am finding myself doing more and more of the work at my organisation.
 To my colleagues it seems I am just another pair of hands, but worse, the only ones prepared to do the hard work!
 I have had the obvious discussions of concern and made attempts to hand things over, however we are now starting to miss deadlines and opportunities.
 It’s increasingly frustrating and causing me to question if a two year tenure here is realistic (for my own sanity!).

-Action items to be "shared" amongst the team; worked for a while but
+Action items to be "shared" amongst the team; worked for a while but the novelty seems to have worn off |

 Another issue I seem to be encountering on a more regular basis is that of the role of religion.
 In Zambia, as in most African and poorer countries, religion plays a key role in providing hope.
 I do think this is a good thing.
 However, being here in Zambia I worry about the way in which people here are taught to take the bible as “black and white”.
 People here are not taught to question, well, anything really, but especially their religious leaders.
 This is especially disheartening in the face of the HIV pandemic Zambia is facing and difficult for me working for an “interfaith” organisation.